SasiDharKM/HackerRank/README.md

 # HackerRank
-A Repo to store my solution to hackerrank solutions
+A Repo to store my solution for the hackerrank problems